pytroll/pytroll/web/source/index.rst

 Its objective is provide different python modules for the reading, interpretation, and writing of weather satellite data.

-The provided python package are designed to be used both in R&D environments and in 24/7 operational production.
+The provided python packages are designed to be used both in R&D environments and in 24/7 operational production.

 The available python packages at the moment are: